SWOG

-SWOG (formerly the Southwest Oncology Group) is a National Cancer Institute (NCI) supported organization that conducts clinical trials in adult cancers.
+SWOG (formerly the Southwest Oncology Group) is a National Cancer Institute (NCI)-supported organization that conducts clinical trials in adult cancers.
+It is one of five "network groups" that make up the U.S. National Clinical Trials Network.

 Comprising more than 4,000 cancer researchers at more than 650 institutions across the United States and Canada, it is one of the largest of the NCI's clinical trial cooperative groups.
 Member institutions include 24 of the NCI-designated cancer centers, many university medical centers, private institutions, and Community Clinical Oncology Programs.

 SWOG is headquartered at the Oregon Health & Science University in Portland, with an operations office in San Antonio, Texas and a statistical center in Seattle, Washington.

 SWOG was created by the NCI in 1956 as the Southwest Cancer Chemotherapy Study Group (SWCCSG) and was headquartered in Houston, Texas.
 Its primary purpose was to study leukemia, a cancer of the blood which primarily affects children.
 Then in 1958, the NCI directed the SWCCSG to include the study of adult cancers, and separate administrative divisions were created for pediatric and adult cancers.
 The group's name was eventually changed to Southwest Oncology Group to reflect its new mission.
 Although in its early decades most SWOG member institutions were located in the Southwestern United States, the group spread to include members all over the United States and Canada.
 In 2010, in recognition of this national scope, the group dropped the regional qualifier from its name and adopted the acronym, SWOG, as its official name.